PXDiv/Div-Acer-Manager-Max/README.md

 **Div Acer Manager Max** is a feature-rich Linux GUI utility for Acer laptops powered by the incredible [Linuwu Sense](https://github.com/0x7375646F/Linuwu-Sense) drivers.
 It replicates and expands on Acer’s NitroSense and PredatorSense capabilities on Linux with full fan control, performance modes, battery optimization, backlight settings, and more — all wrapped in a modern Avalonia-based UI.

 > [!CAUTION]
-> Project is under active development.
+> Project is under passive development.

 ![Title Image](https://github.com/user-attachments/assets/a60898a6-a2b8-432e-b5a2-8d0a45c63484)